Hornby5415/tipjar-base-miniapp/README.md

 Poll creation is intentionally lightweight and supports two choices.

 The current deployed contract flow uses an available contract method as the confirmed onchain action for publishing and voting.

+Future contract deployments can use the poll helper methods already present in the local contract source.

+## Features

+- Mobile-first layout for Base App and desktop browsers
+- English-only user interface
+- Clear primary action for casting a vote